-For federal tax purposes, the maximum deduction and the limitation on total property placed in service were higher for tax years through 2014.
-For tax years 2010 through 2014, the maximum annual deduction was \$500,000, and the limitation of the total amount placed in service was \$2 million.
+For federal tax purposes, the maximum annual deduction is \$1 million, reduced by one dollar for each dollar of property placed in service over \$2.5 million.
+Those thresholds are adjusted annually for inflation.
 For Minnesota tax purposes, 80% of the difference between the amount of expensing allowed for federal and state tax purposes was added back to taxable income on the Minnesota return, with that amount subtracted in equal parts over the next five years.

 This provision was adopted in 1982.
 The maximum deduction was increased in 1993 and 1996.
 In 2003, the amount of allowable expensing was temporarily increased for tax years 2003 through 2005.
 Minnesota adopted those changes.
 In 2004, the increase was extended to tax years 2006 and 2007.
 Minnesota adopted the extension of the increase and, at the same time, enacted the addition equal to 80% of the increase, with that amount subtracted in equal parts over the next five years.
-The federal limits have been increased several times and were made permanent in 2015.
+This provision has been increased and expanded several times, most recently in 2017.
+Minnesota conformed to those changes in 2019, retaining the 80% addition and subtractions.

-Fiscal Year 2018 2019 2020 2021 State General Fund \$199,700,000 \$144,100,000 \$88,800,000 \$86,300,000
+Fiscal Year 2020 2021 2022 2023 State General Fund \$89,900,000 \$75,500,000 \$58,500,000 \$54,000,000